-- 1. Personal illness or injury that makes the student physically unable to attend school; - 2.
-Isolation ordered by the local health officer or by the State Board of Health; - Death in the immediate family (includes, but is not necessarily limited to, grandparents, parents, brothers, and sisters); - 4.
-Medical or dental appointments; - 5.
-Participation as a party or under subpoena as a witness in a court or administrative tribunal proceeding, including a proceeding before the Guilford County Schools Board of Education:

-- For observance of an event required or suggested by the religion of the student or the student's parent(s), students are entitled to up to two days each academic year; - 7.
-Participation in a valid educational opportunity, such as travel or service as a legislative or governor's page, with prior approval from the principal; - Child care: illness or medical appointment during school hours of a child of whom the student is the custodial parent; or - 9.
-Visitation with the student's parent or legal guardian, at the discretion of the superintendent or designee, if the parent or legal guardian (a) is an active duty member of the uniformed services as defined by policy 4050, Children of Military Families, and (b) has been called to duty for, is on leave from, or has immediately returned from deployment to a combat zone or combat support posting.
+- 1. personal illness or injury that makes the student physically unable to attend school; - isolation ordered by the local health officer or by the State Board of Health or isolation or quarantine that is a required state or local control measure; - death in the immediate family (includes, but is not necessarily limited to, grandparents, parents, brothers, and sisters); - 4. medical or dental appointments; - participation as a party or under subpoena as a witness in a court or administrative tribunal proceeding, including a proceeding before the Guilford County Schools Board of Education; - for observance of an event required or suggested by the religion of the student or the student's parent(s) or legal guardian, students are entitled to up to two days each academic year; - participation in a valid educational opportunity, such as travel or service as a legislative or governor's page, with prior approval from the principal; - child care: illness or medical appointment during school hours of a child of whom the student is the custodial parent; - 9. a minimum of two days each academic year for visitation with the student's parent or legal guardian if the student is not identified as at risk of academic failure because of unexcused absences and the student's parent or legal guardian (a) is an active duty or inactive member of the uniformed services as defined by policy 4050, Children of Military Families, and (b) has been called to duty for, is on leave from, or has immediately returned from deployment to a combat zone or combat support posting; or - 10. any other reason as approved by the board in a board resolution.